nathan-sheffield/nathan-sheffield.github.io/_posts/2023-12-12-welcome-to-minicrypt.markdown

 The definition of a OWF tells us that, given $f(x)$, it's hard for any algorithm to find something in the preimage.
 Is it hard to find, say, just the first bit of $x$?
 Well no, not necessarily -- for example, imagine $f(x)$ really just keeps the first bit of $x$ as is, and just applies some crazy function to all the other bits.
 This might well be one-way because the rest of the bits are hard to figure out, but it's pretty easy to figure out the first bit of the input.

 Well, is there _any_ 1-bit function $g(x)$ that's hard to compute given $f(x)$?
 Of course, if $f$ is losing information, it might be kinda trivially hard to compute $g(x)$ -- supposing, say, that $f$ doesn't even look at the first bit of the input, there's definitely no way to compute the first bit of $x$ from $f(x)$.
 But if we can find a $g$ that's hard to predict for _computational_ reasons, we'd be in business -- seems like we're generating some new unpredictablity that wasn't there before.
-Such a function is called a "**hardcore predicate**, and the Goldreich-Levin theorem says that we can modify any one-way function to get one with hardcore predicates.
+Such a function is called a "**hardcore predicate**", and the Goldreich-Levin theorem says that we can modify any one-way function to get one with hardcore predicates.

 <center>
 <figure>